-It’s the very end of August and some changes are happening on the farm.
-The sheep are about to have their fall haircuts.
+What do you do if the chickens are molting?
+It’s the very end of summer and some changes are happening on the farm.
+The fiber goats are about to have their fall haircuts.
 The rabbits are eating a lot of food during the cooler evenings.
 The piglets are moving on to their new homes.
 Leaves are showing a slight change in color and the summer garden is waning in production.

-What Triggers Chickens to Molt
+What Triggers Chickens to Molt?

 As daylight begins to shorten, molt is triggered.
 The hens may even stop laying eggs during the molt, because all of the protein intake is going towards feather growth.
 If you have extra eggs during the spring and summer seasons, you can freeze the extra eggs for the fall season when you most certainly will see a drop in egg production.

 The best thing you can do to support your chickens during molting season, is to feed adequate protein in the form of a high quality layer ration.
 Look for a ration that has at least 16% protein.
 While I have not switched feed because we feed a good layer ration all year through, you could also switch to a meat bird ration at 18% protein.
 Don’t overdo the amount of scratch grains during molt either.
 The chickens will still be happy to eat the chicken candy, but it will result in lower protein intake and a slower recovery from molt.

 Not all of your chickens will molt at the same time